-This is the second course in a two-course sequence in the traditions, methods and applications of documentary forms.
-The emphasis will be on aspects of production that lead from raw material to finished product: post production techniques and technologies, concepts and software, and modes of editing and presentation.
-The course will place emphasis on contextualizing and understanding the idea of a documentary "stance" and the notions of "truth" in documentary as these have evolved over time.
+This is the second course in a two-course sequence in which students gain an understanding of the traditions, methods, strategies and theories of documentary media.
+Recent theoretical debates and critical writing on documentary media will be used to contextualize documentary practice and to open questions concerning documentary truth and meaning; documentary disclosure and doubt; representation and reality; the ethical treatment of subjects and the emergence of new media forms.
 The screenings, exhibitions and lectures associated with Documentary Studies I will continue into the second term of the program as a requirement for this course.
 1 Credit